Ruth2014/bio2092/03_Genomic_NGS_alignment/readme.md

 Also note in the image above, it seems that gene *glmS* is significantly more expressed (transcribed) in one sample than in the other.
-Can you find any more examples of such differentially expressed genes?
+Can you find any more examples of such **differentially expressed genes (DGEs)**?

 ## Qualimap: QC and summary statistics for alignments
 [Qualimap](https://www.ncbi.nlm.nih.gov/pubmed/?term=10.1093%2Fbioinformatics%2Fbts503)
-is a program that summarises the alignment in much more detail than the mapping stats file we produced.
+is a program that generates summary statistics for an alignment of reads against a reference sequence.
 It’s primarily a technical tool which allows you to assess the sequencing for any problems and biases in the sequencing and the alignment rather than a tool to deduce biological features.
 There is a lot of information in the report so here are just a few highlights:

 ## Loading a BAM file into Qualimap software:
+Recall that the alignment data is contained in the .bam file.
+So we must load this file into the Qualimap software.

 <img src="./media/image17.png" height="300"/>